-Dare to embark on our motorbike raid through virgin nature: vast steppe, sand dunes, rolling forests, volcanic landscapes, pristine lakes, and even a thermal spring.
+Dare to embark on our motorbike tour in Monglia through virgin nature: vast steppe, sand dunes, rolling forests, volcanic landscapes, pristine lakes, and even a thermal hot spring.
 Long-haul adventurers with a love of freedom and the great outdoors, you’ll ride Mongolian trails as curious nomads watch your crew pass by.
 The terrain is mostly grassy trails, with a few technical sections.
 No signs, no traffic lights, no speed limits – just ride along to a soundtrack of holy rivers and herds of wild animals.
 The trails of Mongolia afford a sense of freedom that defies description.
 If you love the great outdoors, starry skies and authentic encounters, this motorcycle trip is made for you !

-After breakfast, and a 10-mile transfer in a private vehicle, we're introduced to our Royal Enfield Himalayans and... off we go!
+After breakfast and a 10-mile transfer in a private vehicle, we're introduced to our Royal Enfield Himalayans and... off we go!
 The first day is a short one on roads and some tracks so you can get used to the bikes and get a feel for the steppe's terrain, which is generally not difficult but may require a bit of technique from time to time.

 Today, you can spend the day exploring White Lake and its surrounds.
 You're free to do as you wish: you can take the day off to relax or set off to the volcano in the morning (by foot, by car or both) and hop on the bikes for an afternoon ride to the small Khadat Lake.

-We head east towards Tsenkher’s hot springs.
+We head east towards Tsenkher’s Hot Springs.
 We alternate between roads and tracks, mixing things up as much as possible so we don't take the same route we came on.
 We have lunch at a local place and pass through Tsetserleg market to pick up some food in preparation for our stay with some nomads.

 We make our way back to Ulan Bator on a wonderful stretch of asphalt crossing the desert plains, then the steppes.
 This is our last day to soak up these mind-blowing landscapes.
 We end the day in the capital.
 You’re transferred to the hotel and you have a free late afternoon and evening.